smithy-lang/smithy/docs/source/1.0/guides/evolving-models.rst

 The following changes are not backward-compatible:

 #.
 Removing a resource or operation.
 #.
-Renaming a shape that was was already part of the service.
+Renaming a shape that was already part of the service.

 Updating operations